top of page

 Lelwani has secondary duties.
 She's one of the deities who accompanies rulers on military campaigns.
 Prayers dedicated to Lelwani show she has the ability to grant good health and longevity.
 Officials of the palace swear oaths in her name, promising to do their jobs properly.

 Lelwani is worshiped during festivals such as purulli of Hattic origin.
-Although a feast relating to spring and the renewal of life, the deities invoked are Underworld entities.
+A feast relating to spring and the renewal of life, the deities invoked are Underworld entities.
 Besides Lelwani they include:

 In rituals of royal palace construction, Lelwani is invoked along with Hašamili, the blacksmith of the gods.
-The influential Hittite Queen Puduḫepa (13th century BCE) prays to Lelwani to secure long, healthy lives for her family.
+The influential Hittite Queen Puduḫepa (13th century BCE) prays to Lelwani to secure long, healthy lives for her family members.

 bottom of page